-- 1. A completed immunization record.
+- 1. A completed immunization record. - 2.
+Current professional liability insurance.

-- 2. A current physical exam, which documents the ability to perform clinical duties.

-- 3. Current malpractice insurance.

-- 4. A background clearance.

-- 5. Drug screening.
+- 3. A background clearance. - 4.
+Drug screening.

-- 6. HIPAA training.

 All requirements are to be uploaded to an electronic tracking service, as directed in the clinical information package.
+Additionally, students must complete any other requirements set forth by the supervising agency.
+This may include submitting fingerprints.